trinidad/trinidad/README.md

 ## Extensions

-Trinidad allows to extend the server with more Tomcat features, here is a list of current available "official" extensions:
+Trinidad allows to extend itself with more (not just Tomcat) features, here is a list of the available extensions that are "officially supported":

 * Database Connection Pooling: http://github.com/trinidad/trinidad_dbpool_extension
 * Daemonize Trinidad, based on Akuma: http://github.com/trinidad/trinidad_daemon_extension